reflectoring/reflectoring.github.io/content/blog/2024/2024-06-10-unit-test-for-architecture-using-archunit.md

 Spring Boot applications created using the starter at start.spring.io contains Spring Boot Starter Test dependency, which includes testing infrastructure such as JUnit5, Mockito, and assertJ.

-Let us add our application configuration to the application.yml file.
+Let us add our application configuration to the application.yml file:

 ```YAML
 spring: